SeisPider/ShallowSeismicImaging/README.md

 **Continous waveform for ZH ratio measurements:** decimate to 1Hz, remove instrumental response to velocity, badnpass filter and cut into daily segments.

->[!CAUTION]
->Don't change the waveform phase, especially in data decimation.
-Bandpass filter first and then decimate the data.
+> :warning: **Don't change the waveform phase:** Bandpass filter first and then decimate the data.

 **Earthquake data for P polarization analysis:** remove instrumental response to velocity and badnpass filter